tnkr-repos/html-css-js/javascript_info.md

 ## THE MODERN MODE USE STRICT

 - Enable modern modifications introduced as part of ECMAScript standards by using `"use strict"` at top of any JavaScript file
 - If you use it at top of any JavaScript function, it will be enabled just for that function
 - Once we start using classes and modules, this won't be further necessary
 - If you place it at a line x, it will not be enabled for code present within lines 0 to x-1
+- Used to opt-in a restricted variant of JavaScript which has different semantics than regular code.
+For eg. better code optimisation by JavaScript engines in the browser
+- Browsers not supporting strict mode will run strict mode code different from browsers that do
+- Non-strict mode is also referred to as "sloppy mode"
+- It can be applied on entire scripts or individual functions, but not to block statements
+  - For entire script - "use strict;" before any other statements
+  - For functions - "use strict;" before any statements in the function body

 ## VARIABLES